 The Town's vision is to improve opportunities for persons with disabilities and to provide for their involvement in the strategic identification, removal and prevention of barriers to their full participation in Town programs, services and activities.
 The Town supports the right of access to services and materials to meet the needs of its residents and visitors for information, education and recreation.
 The Town supports the opportunity of its citizens to enjoy personal development, fulfillment and community pride through the services provided by the Town which are vital to their wellness and quality of life.
 Accessibility planning will help the community think strategically about identifying, removing and preventing many different types of barriers.
-Through accessibility planning, the Town will have the opportunity to take a comprehensive look at their services, policies, procedures, practices and programs to determine which aspects of their operations require action to address the accessibility of programs and services to the public.
-The Town will continue to plan for accessibility in the delivery of all municipal services.
+Through accessibility planning, the Town will have the opportunity to take a comprehensive look at their services, policies, procedures, practices and programs to determine which aspects of their operations require action to address the accessibility in the delivery of all municipal services.